 D-3-b-i Overview of validation strategy

-Identification of rare variants and understanding the influence thereof on repertoire of biological responses will afford us a unique opportunity to understand causal role of these variations on other somatic mutations associated with diseased states including but not limited to cancer.
+Identification of rare variants and understanding their influence on the repertoire of biological responses will afford us a unique opportunity to understand causal role of these variations on other somatic mutations associated with diseased states including but not limited to cancer.
 The functional role of prioritized targets will be evaluated using a panel of cell lines that will serve as in vitro-model to simulate effects in vivo.
 Once tested in cell line model we expect to extend these studies further to animal.
 We will use prostate cancer as a model for the validation but we expect that the results will be generalizable to a number of cancers.

-First, we would perform an initial screen to determine whether any of the variants are associated with cancer in a different cohort of individuals or are associated with differential gene expression and RNA-seq.
-We will use both the Tyrol cohort (described above) and the Early Detection Research Network (EDRN) [135] prostate cancer cohort with thousands of prostate cancer individuals as well as normal controls.
-The prostate cancer cohort include men enrolled at three sites as part of the Prostate Cancer Clinical Validation Center that prospectively enroll individuals at risk for prostate cancer at Beth Israel Deaconess Medical Center (Harvard), at the University of Michigan (Michigan) and at Weill Cornell Medical College (Cornell).
+First, we will perform an initial screen to determine whether any of the variants are associated with cancer in a different cohort of individuals (than the TCGA/ICGC WGS) or are associated with differential gene expression using RNA-seq.
+We will use both the Tyrol cohort (described above) and the Early Detection Research Network (EDRN) [135] prostate cancer cohort with thousands of cancer individuals as well as normal controls.
+The prostate cancer cohort include men enrolled at three sites as part of the Prostate Cancer Clinical Validation Center that prospectively enroll individuals at risk for prostate cancer at Beth Israel Deaconess Medical Center (Harvard), at the University of Michigan and at Weill Cornell Medical College.
 Cases are defined as men diagnosed with prostate cancer and controls are men who have undergone prostate needle biopsy without any detectable prostate cancer and no prior history of prostate cancer.

 We will first take the highest prioritized variants then subject them to validation.
-Overall we plan to start the validation pipeline with the top ~100 elements identified from the computational FunSeq prioritization (as described above).
+Overall we plan to start the validation pipeline with the top ~100 elements identified from the FunSeq prioritization (as described above).
 We will perform Hybrid capture assay (described in preliminary data), on 400 cases (patients with cancer) from the above-mentioned cohorts.
-From the Capture-Seq experiments, we will identify the top 100 recurring variants and subsequently perform TaqMan assays on a further 4,000 cases to see if the precise variants recur in a larger cohort.
-From this group, we will select top third of the variants (~33), based on recurrence, that we will follow up for detailed functional screening, to be discussed below.
+From the Capture-Seq experiments, we will identify the top 100 recurring variants and subsequently perform TaqMan assays on a further 4,000 cases to see if any of the variants recur in a larger cohort.
+From this group, we will select top third of the variants (~33), based on recurrence and FunSeq score, that we will follow up for detailed functional screening, to be discussed below.
 This functional screening will be through various reporter assays (e.g. luciferase) looking for the effect on the target gene and also from using the CRISPR/Cas system.
 For controls, we will utilize deeply sequenced control cohorts (individuals with no cancer) that are already available, including deeply sequenced trios from the 1000 Genomes Project [136], 500 individuals with Complete Genomics sequencing also from 1000 Genomes [137] and non-cancerous individual from the UK10K project [138].

-D-3-b-ii Targeted sequencing & Genotyping
+D-3-b-ii Targeted sequencing & genotyping

 We will conduct the hybrid capture technology (as described in preliminary results) to sequence the top-ranking ~100 elements in 400 samples with high coverage.
 Custom capture will be performed using the NimbleGen SeqCap EZ library kit followed by paired-end sequencing (2x75bp) using Illumina HiSeq 2500.

 Then we will utilize robust Taqman genotyping assays for screening ~100 nominated variants associated with the top-ranked elements in a cohort of 4000 individuals (Tyrol + EDRN, as described above).
 Superior allelic discrimination is achieved in these assays as they utilize TaqMan minor groove-binding (MGB) probes.
-This technique generates a low signal to noise ratio and affords a greater flexibility.
+This technique generates a low signal-to-noise ratio and affords a greater flexibility.
 The Taqman probes are functionally tested to first ensure assay amplification and optimization for amplification conditions.